fatality14/gern_engine/README.md

 * `SOIL2GUIDE` file - recomendations how to compile soil with cmake
 * `TODO` file - list of tasks
 * `main.cpp` - main executable file with minimal sample program

+`engine/render` folder contains classes to specify the user's render logic.

+It is written in MVC pattern, where:
+* `framecontroller.h` - has a controller class with sample frame draw logic
+* `framemodel.h` - has a model class with interface to get stored data and e.g. draw it in the specified order using controller class
+* view is represented with `renderer.h` and `irenderer.h` files which in its turn performs system calls to GLFW and OpenGL
+* you could add your own logic in scene loading classes (`sceneloader.h` file) with the common command interface
+* `window.h` - contains a wrapper to GLFW and OpenGL properties setup interface
+* `mouselistener.h` - is used to detect mouse position

+Other source code folders contains OOP wrapper of common OpenGL capabilities like framebuffers, cubemaps, shaders, meshes and most of related concepts eventually used in `*Object` classes.
+E.g. you could add yet another shader uniform if call `shaderFields.push()` method of samecalled `*Object` class field.

 ```
 TODO: add more explanations here